carpentries/instructor-training/episodes/16-motivation.md

 *[How Learning Works][amazon-hlw]*
 contains this list of evidence-based methods to motivate learners.
-None of them are surprising --- it's hard to imagine someone saying that we *shouldn't* identify and reward what we value --- but it's useful to check lessons against these points to make sure they're doing at least a few of these things.
+None of them are surprising---it's hard to imagine someone saying that we *shouldn't* identify and reward what we value---but it's useful to check lessons against these points to make sure they're doing at least a few of these things.

 > ## Provide an Example